devicetree-org/lopper/README-architecture.txt

 # on execution.
 #
 # The python modules must be searchable by the python loader and in
 # an "assists" subdirectory.
-They will be loaded and made avaible under
+They will be loaded and made available under
 # their module name for direct use in the code block.
 #
 # See the 'xlate' lop for an example of 'inherit'